buildo/bitbar-plugins/assigned-prs/README.md

-# PRs to review
+# Assigned PRs

-[BitBar](https://github.com/matryer/bitbar) plugin to display the total number of PRs to review.
+[BitBar](https://github.com/matryer/bitbar) plugin to display the total number of assigned PRs.

 ![image](https://cloud.githubusercontent.com/assets/691940/15679512/74f2e48e-2752-11e6-97bb-e4ece9dd7d76.png)

 ## What does it do?
-Periodically checks the review requested to a GitHub user and displays the total count on the OSX top bar.
+Periodically checks the PRs assigned to a GitHub user and displays the total count on the OSX top bar.
 You can click on the single count lines to jump to the relative GitHub page.

 ## Prerequisites